What are the requirements for submitting an article abstract?

 - Topics should include advice or steps that our members can use to improve or streamline some aspect of their businesses.

-- Final articles should run between 1,200 to 2,000 words and should include pictures or diagrams pertinent to the topic covered.
+- Final articles should run between 900 to 1,500 words (about 2-3 MS Word pages) and should include pictures or diagrams pertinent to the topic covered.

 - Articles should not include self-promotion of any specific company, service, or product.
 We provide space at the end of the article for a bio, company information, and contact info.